Chrisolande/Medical-Research-Assistant/README.md

 - **Query Input:** Ask questions with real-time graph traversal visualization
 - **Results:** LLM answers, traversal paths, content snippets, and graph statistics
 - **Conversation History:** Session-based query/response tracking

+## Pre-built FAISS Index

+This repository includes a pre-built FAISS index located in the `faiss_index/` directory.
+The index consists of two files:

+- `index.faiss`: The FAISS index itself, containing the vector embeddings of the documents.
+- `index.pkl`: A serialized Python pickle file that stores the mapping between the vector embeddings and the document chunks.

+This pre-built index is based on the default dataset provided in `data/output/processed_pmc_data/pmc_chunks.json`.
+By using this index, you can start querying the knowledge graph immediately after initializing the pipeline, without the need to process the documents and build the index from scratch.

+If you choose to use your own dataset or want to rebuild the index for any reason, you can do so by loading your documents through the Streamlit application.
+This will overwrite the existing index with a new one based on your data.

 ## Configuration